ASRS 101: Automated Storage and Retrieval Systems

 10 Signs it's Time for ASRS Systems

-- Replenishment Overload – If workers is spending just as much time replenishing as they are picking you’re wasting time – consider automation!
+- Replenishment Overload – If workers are spending just as much time replenishing as they are picking you’re wasting time – consider automation!

 - Extensive Travel Time – If workers are wasting time traveling several miles during a shift to access inventory – consider automation!